-LABEL DESCRIPTION Port Select a port where the MAC address entered in the previous field will be automatically forwarded.
+LABEL DESCRIPTION VID Inter the VLAN identification number.
+Port elect a port where the MAC address entered in the previous field will be automatically forwarded.
 Add Click Add to save the new rule to the switch.
 It then displays in the summary table at the bottom of the screen.
 Cancel Click Cancel to reset the fields to your previous configuration.
 Clear Click Clear to clear the fields to the factory defaults.